MariamAtef226/MariamAtef226/README.md

 ### I'm Mariam, a software developer 👩‍💻

 - 👀 Mainly interested in web development.
-- 🌱 Currently learning Machine Learning and Node.js.
+- 🌱 Currently learning backend development using Laravel.
-- 🏋️‍♀️ Working on excelling react.js development.
+- 🏋️‍♀️ Working on advancing in react.js & Nodejs.
 - 💬 Talk to me about sports, biographies, music and of course, software development!
 - ⚡ Fun fact: an amateur author & ex-tennis player who paints and knows un peu de français 🥐